JungleWizardGames/UE5-Top-Down-Shooter-Game/README.md

 Define core gameplay by breaking down the gameplay loop.
 Consider things such as Objectives, Rewards, Fail States, and the tools the players will use to achieve or avoid them.
 Consider how each element in the loop feeds into the next, as this is an important part of creating a satisfying and cohesive experience.
 Re-evaluate the asset list created in this GDD Template.
 Only If you have included some level of concept/outline/storyboard/mindmap for each individual asset you plan on using, continue to production.

-### Production :
-During production it is essential to understand the compatibility between different pieces of software.
-Make sure to describe default export/import settings and file types you will be using at each step of the way.
-As most if not all logic assets will be built within the game engine, focus instead on creating a cycle of feature prototyping, testing, and completion.
-Art Assets will follow a similar cycle, but will likely require several pieces of software to complete.
-Beginning with the model, describe how the model will be textured, rigged, and animated.
-Be sure to explain any limitations between software, such as naming conventions and measurement standards.

 ### SCHEDULE :
 Partition time into days or hours.
 Set realistic goals Pre Production Deadline 8/20

-### TODO :
-1) attach a link to the completed google calendar for this project.